SolraBizna/ars-emu/README.md

 ## Dependencies

-The current version of ARS-emu requires SDL 2.0.4 or later.
+The current version of ARS-emu requires SDL 2.0.2 or later.
 A future version will be usable all the way back to 2.0.0.
 Lua 5.3 and a recent zlib are also required.

 Packages to install on Debian Stretch or later: `libsdl2.0-dev liblua5.3-dev zlib-dev`

 ARS-emu makes use of C++14 features, and requires a very recent C++ compiler.
 The code should compile with recent clang or GCC.
-Maybe it compiles with Microsoft's compiler too.
+Maybe it compiles with Microsoft's compiler too, but you're on your own if you want to do that.

 ## Linux